 “Gerty Simon…says that when sitters first see themselves as her camera portrays them, they either want to kiss her or kill her!”

 Gerty Simon appears to have stopped working as a portrait photographer around 1938.

 Gerty Simon’s husband, Wilhelm, fled to Britain from Germany following the massive orchestrated violent attacks on Jewish people, communities and property during Kristallnacht on 9-10 November 1938.
 Wilhelm and his son Bernard were interned by British authorities as ‘enemy aliens’ in 1940 and 1941 (find out more here.)
 Gerty and Wilhelm Simon later settled in Wimbledon and then Surbiton.

-Tatjana Barbakoff (1899-1944), also known as Celly Waldmann, was a ballet and Chinese dancer.
+Tatiana Barbakoff (1899-1944), also known as Celly Waldmann, was photographed in Berlin by Gerty Simon.
+Barbakoff was a ballet and Chinese dancer.
 Born in the Russian Empire, but resident in Germany from after the First World War, she was of Russian-Jewish and Chinese origin.

 Barbakoff was in France at the time of the German invasion in 1940.
 She was interned for a time at this point.
 In 1942-1944, Barbakoff hid in the Pyrenees and then the Côte D’Azur, where she was captured by the Gestapo.
 Barbakoff was deported to Drancy internment camp and then transported to Auschwitz where she was murdered on 6 February 1944.